FedericoTartarini/reproducible-research/README.md

 The directory is divided in sub-folders.
 Each will contain different files:

 * Manuscript contains all the Latex files needed to generate your manuscript and your presentation.
+The only folder that you need to edit is `manuscript/src`.
+Ignore the other files

 * Data will contained some .csv with all the data that you want to share publicly.
-It SHOULD NOT contain identifiable data.
+It **SHOULD NOT** contain identifiable data.
 The objective of this folder is not to replace the database, but instead to share some of the database data with other researchers

 ## More Information